makerdao/mips/MIP32/mip32.md

 The Delegator is replaceable, its main purpose is to manage the token conversion and what we do with it.

-This delegator has 4 methods:
+This delegator has 3 methods:
-- `call` call for the join.
 - `processUsdc` convert the usdc to dai via the psm.
 - `processComp` convert token bonus to dai via uniswap.
 - `processDai`  convert dai to MKR via uniswap and burn the MKR.